EstevanTH/gpsd_javascript_relay/README.md

 # GPSD to JavaScript relay
 A small tool producing JS &amp; JSON output based on GPS data provided by a GPSD server

-The program is available in :gb: English and :fr: French.
+The program is available in :us: English and :fr: French.

 ## Introduction
 This is my first mini-project in C++.
 As a beginner I would like to meet other C++ developers and fix bugs.